irsbugs/cmrt/CiviCRM Installation.md

 ## Introduction

-Ventraip https://ventraip.com.au/ is the Australian based company that povides the web-hosting and domain name services for the CMRT website: https://cmrailtrail.org.au
+[Ventraip](https://ventraip.com.au/) is the Australian based company that provides the web-hosting and domain name services for the CMRT website: https://cmrailtrail.org.au

 Ventraip run their hosting servers using [CloudLinux OS](https://cloudlinux.com/).
 The current version of Linux is: **3.10.0-962.3.2.lve1.5.81.el7.x86_64 x86_64**.
-The CloudLinux version is (from `$ cat /etc/os-release`: **7.9**
+The CloudLinux version is (from `$ cat /etc/os-release`: **7.9** which was released in 2020.

-As of June 2025, the latest CloudLinux 9.6 was released in May 2025.
+As of June 2025, the latest CloudLinux is 9.6 which was released in May 2025.

-Ventraip use [*LiteSpeed Web Server*](https://www.litespeedtech.com/) (LSWS) as the web server.
+Ventraip apparently use [*LiteSpeed Web Server*](https://www.litespeedtech.com/) (LSWS) as the web server as their [LiteSpeed Cache for Wordpress](https://www.litespeedtech.com/products/cache-plugins/wordpress-acceleration) (LSCWP), currently at V7.1, has been installed as a plugin to Wordpress.

 Logging into the CMRT account on a Ventraip server is via a web-based login panel at: https://vip.ventraip.com.au/login

 Login requires two part authentication.

 Upon logging in *C-Panel* may be activated.
-This gains access to applications that manage PHP, Databases, Mail, etc.
+This gains access to many applications including management of PHP, Databases, Mail, etc. C-Panel also includes a *Terminal* application that allows bash comands to be executed.

-This includes a *Terminal* allowing bash comands may be executed.
+The user account provided by Ventraip is **cmrailtr**.
+Files created in this account have the owner and group name: **cmrailtr**.

-The user account provided by Ventraip is *cmrailtr*.
-Files created in this account have the owner and group name: *cmrailtr* Files normally have a priv of: 644, and directory priv's are: 755.
+Files normally have the permission of: **644**, and directories a permision of: **755**.

-Wordpress has been installed as the Content Management System (CMS).
+[Wordpress](https://wordpress.com/) has been installed as the Content Management System (CMS).
 The term *CMS* is sometimes refered to by CiviCRM as the *User Framework*.

 It is not known who initially installed Wordpress on the website, and any of the rational that was used in namings that were applied.

-Wordpress Naming.
+Assignment of Names.
 * Account Name: **cmrailtr**
 * Wordpress top level directory.
 Default is *wordpress*: **public_html**
 * Wordpress Maria database name. default is *wordpress*: **cmrailtr_czhn1**